 Leadership for Hope with Ivan Kalema

-Refering to story of David and Goliath in the Bible 1samuel 17, Kalema told attendees that the greatest challenge in leadership progress is your immediate territory friends and that every leader should be aware.
+Refering to story of David and Goliath in the Bible 1samuel 17, Kalema told attendees that the greatest challenge in leadership progress is one's immediate territory friends and that every leader should be aware.
 Success, according to Kalema is 80% showing up.
-Goliath showed up and overcame Goliath.
+David showed up and overcame Goliath.

 Through his Leadership for Hope program, Ivan Kalema empowers individuals to take ownership of their stories and inspire change in their communities.
 By fostering a culture of leadership rooted in universal principles, he believes that everyone can contribute to a brighter, more hopeful future.